Big Bend National Park: Birds

 More than 450 species of birds have been recorded at Big Bend NP.

-Eight basic land-cover types occur at the park.
+Eight basic land cover types occur in the park.
 In order of predominance, they are desert shrubland, igneous grassland, limestone grassland, riparian vegetation, montane woodland, bare ground, developed areas, and surface water.

 Birders flock to the park, as it is home to the only area in the United States within the breeding range of the Colima warbler (Leiothlypis crissalis).
-The colima warbler arrives in the Chisos Mountains in mid-April to summer in the high canyons of the mountains.
+The colima warbler arrives in the Chisos Mountains in mid-April and stays through summer in the high canyons of the mountains.
 By mid-September, it returns to its wintering grounds in southwestern Mexico.
 The species is a ground nester and prefers the oak-maple habitat found in Boot Canyon and similar high, cool areas from Laguna Meadow to Boot Canyon and the South Rim.
 The first U.S. record of the northern tufted flycatcher (Mitrephanes phaeocercus), a Central American species, was from this site in November 1991.

 Fossils

 History of paleontology at Big Bend

 Paleontologists began working at Big Bend National Park site as early as 1907, with the discovery of sharks and ammonite fossils by Johan Udden.
-Then, from 1938 to 1939, a handful of men worked at three fossil quarries in Big Bend as part of a W.P.A. project.
+Then, from 1938 to 1939, a handful of men worked at three fossil quarries in Big Bend as part of a Works Progress Administration project.
 Other fossil hunters, including Barnum Brown and Roland "R.T."
-Bird, arrived in search of dinosaur remains in 1940.
+Bird, arrived in 1940 to search for dinosaur remains.
 Among other discoveries, Brown and Bird uncovered neck vertebrae of a giant sauropod, Alamosaurus, as well as partial jawbones of a crocodylian species, Deinosuchus.

-The first museum built to display fossils at the park burned down in 1941, mammoth teeth and saber tooth cat fossils were lost in the blaze.
-A new exhibit of fossil bones opened in 1957, and displayed fossils of Hyracotherium, a horse ancestor, and Coryphodon, a large hippo-like animal that lived during the Eocene, about 55 million years ago (mya).
-In 1990, the fossils were replaced with replicas, but the museum was overhauled in the 2000s - a redesigned Fossil Discovery Exhibit opened in 2017.
-Today, citizens need permits to legally collect fossils in Big Bend National Park.
+The first museum built to display fossils at the park burned down in 1941; mammoth teeth and saber-tooth cat fossils were lost in the blaze.
+A new exhibit of fossil bones opened in 1957, and displayed fossils of Hyracotherium, an early relative to horses, and Coryphodon, a large hippo-like animal that lived during the Paleocene and Eocene, about 55 million years ago (mya).
+In 1990, the fossils were replaced with replicas, but the museum was overhauled in the 2000s – a redesigned Fossil Discovery Exhibit opened in 2017.
+Today, citizens need permits to collect fossils in Big Bend National Park legally.

 Fossils by ecosystem and time period

 Big Bend Underwater

-135 mya, Big Bend was underwater.
-Fossils from this time period include sharks, marine reptiles such as plesiosaurs, pliosaurs, plankton and foraminifera microfossils - as well as the remains of larger mollusks.
-Fossils from 85–82 mya show that Big Bend was covered by warm waters frequented by sharks, small mosasaurs, and fish such as Xiphactinus.
+135 million years ago, Big Bend was underwater.
+Fossils from this time period include sharks, marine reptiles such as plesiosaurs, pliosaurs, plankton and foraminifera microfossils – as well as the remains of larger mollusks.
+Fossils from 85–82 mya show that warm waters frequented by sharks covered Big Bend, small mosasaurs, and fish such as Xiphactinus.
 Spiral-shelled ammonites and invertebrates of the marine shelf are also common.